Preparing and Applying for Graduate School in Psychology

 Meet the Presenters

-A clinical psychologist, John C. Norcross, PhD, ABPP, is distinguished professor of psychology at the University of Scranton and adjunct professor of psychiatry at SUNY Upstate Medical University.
-Norcross has co-written or edited 20 books, including the “Insider’s Guide to Graduate Programs in Clinical & Counseling Psychology” and the 5-volume “APA Handbook of Clinical Psychology.”
-He has received multiple professional awards, including APA’s Distinguished Contributions to Education and Training in Psychology award, the Pennsylvania Professor of the Year from the Carnegie Foundation and election to the National Academies of Practice.
+A clinical psychologist, John C. Norcross, PhD, ABPP, is Distinguished Professor & Chair of Psychology at the University of Scranton and Clinical Professor of Psychiatry at SUNY Upstate Medical University.
+Norcross has co-written or edited 20 books, including the “Insider’s Guide to Graduate Programs in Clinical & Counseling Psychology.”
+Dr. Norcross has received multiple professional awards, including APA’s Distinguished Contributions to Education and Training in Psychology award, the Pennsylvania Professor of the Year from the Carnegie Foundation, and election to the National Academies of Practice.

-A quantitative psychologist, Thomas P. Hogan, PhD, is professor of psychology and distinguished university fellow at the University of Scranton, where for 10 years he served as dean of the graduate school.
-He was formerly associate vice chancellor for graduate and professional programs at the University of Wisconsin-Green Bay.
+A quantitative psychologist, Thomas P. Hogan, PhD, is Professor Emeritus of psychology at the University of Scranton, where for 10 years he served as dean of the graduate school.
+He was formerly associate vice chancellor for graduate and professional programs at the University of Wisconsin.
 Hogan has won every teaching award offered by the university.
-He is author of several nationally standardized tests, and numerous books and articles related to psychological and educational measurement.
-In his positions, he has personally reviewed thousands of graduate school applications.
+He is author of several nationally standardized tests, and numerous books related to psychological and educational measurement.
+Dr. Hogan has personally reviewed thousands of graduate school applications.